torial/liteGPT/README.md

 ---
 ## Experimentation Phases
 To explore hyper parameters impact on the GPT framework, four phases were run against a novella (which has 112,191 letters in length):
 1) 1316 hyper parameter permutations for 500 iterations of training time.
+Models are between 112K and 42.7M parameters.
 2) From the 50 best experiments, the hyper parameters were narrowed down to 320 permutations running for 1,500 iterations of training.
+Models are between 3.6M and 42.7M parameters.
 3) From the best of those experiments, 45 permutations running for 5,000 iterations.
+Models are between 12.7M and 42.7M parameters.
 4) 8 permutations of the best hyper parameter settings for 10,000 iterations.
+Models are between 19M and 42.7M parameters.

 ## Training Loss
 ### By Learning Rate